WakiMak/trentent.github.io-forked/_posts/2017-05-01-citrix-storefront-pass-uri-parameters-to-an-application.md

 <img class="aligncenter size-full wp-image-2190" src="http://theorypc.ca/wp-content/uploads/2017/05/storeapp-name.png" alt="" width="867" height="370" srcset="http://theorypc.ca/wp-content/uploads/2017/05/storeapp-name.png 867w, http://theorypc.ca/wp-content/uploads/2017/05/storeapp-name-300x128.png 300w, http://theorypc.ca/wp-content/uploads/2017/05/storeapp-name-768x328.png 768w, http://theorypc.ca/wp-content/uploads/2017/05/storeapp-name-750x320.png 750w" sizes="(max-width: 867px) 100vw, 867px" />

-Could we add another &#8220;p class=storeapp-name&#8221; (this is just text) for our messaging? Â The onAppHTMLGeneration function says it is returned when the HTML is generated for an app, so what does this look like?
+Could we add another "p class=storeapp-name" (this is just text) for our messaging? Â The onAppHTMLGeneration function says it is returned when the HTML is generated for an app, so what does this look like?

 I added the following to script.js: